exercism/go/exercises/concept/welcome-to-tech-palace/.docs/instructions.md

 ## 1. Create the welcome message

-For most customers who scan their loyalty cards, the store owner wants to see `Welcome to the Tech Palace, ` following by the name of the customer in capital letters on the display.
+For most customers who scan their loyalty cards, the store owner wants to see `Welcome to the Tech Palace, ` followed by the name of the customer in capital letters on the display.

 Implement the function `WelcomeMessage` that accepts the name of the customer as a `string` argument and returns the desired message as a `string`.